 7.4 Unless there are compelling reasons not to do so, Subjects will be given reasonable opportunity for hearing their side during the investigation.
 No allegation of wrongdoing against a Subject shall be considered as maintainable unless there is good evidence in support of the allegation.

-7.5 Subjects shall have a duty to co-operate with the Whistle Officer(s)/ Audit Committee during investigation to the extent that such co-operation sought does not merely require them to admit guilt.
+7.5 Subjects shall have a duty to co-operate with the Whistle and Ethics Officer(s)/ Audit Committee during investigation to the extent that such co-operation sought does not merely require them to admit guilt.

 7.6 Subjects shall have right to access any document/ information for their legitimate need to clarify/ defend themselves in the investigation proceedings.

 7.7 Subjects shall have a responsibility not to interfere with the investigation.
 Evidence shall not be withheld, destroyed or tampered with, and witnesses shall not be influenced, coached, threatened or intimidated by the Subjects.

 7.8 Subjects have a right to be informed of the outcome of the investigation.
 If allegations are not sustained, the Subjects shall be consulted as to whether public disclosure of the investigation results would be in the best interest of the Subject and the Company.